-We pull data from YouTube, GitHub, Stack Overflow, Google AdWords, Google Search, and Indeed, then calculate the median popularity of a technology, versus its peers, across those data sources.
+We pull data from YouTube, GitHub, Stack Overflow, Google AdWords, Google Search, Indeed, Reddit and Dice, then calculate the median popularity of a technology, versus its peers, across those data sources.

 Is there an easy way to see a quarterly or yearly trend, as opposed to month-to-month?